the-events-calendar/event-tickets/readme.txt

 * Fix - Front-end tickets block button padding is now consistent on hover and when disabled.
 [ET-2035]
 * Fix - Allow blank sender name and email to be stored within Tickets Emails settings.
 [ET-2008]
 * Fix - Corrected an issue where `attendees_table->prepare_items()` was being called multiple times.
 [ET-2005]
+* Fix - Tickets block will be properly registered when creating a new post or page.
+[ET-2045]

 = [TBD] TBD =